Raia, Goa: Spanish flu in 1918–19

 The village of Raia was one of the villages in the state of Goa which is believed to have suffered badly due to the Spanish flu pandemic around 1918–1919.

 Andrew Pereira argues that Raia was among the villages most badly hit in Goa due to the 1918-19 Spanish flu pandemic.
 A memorial pillar stands tall outside the present cemetery of Raia, constructed in memory of the Spanish flu victims a year later in 1919.
 The aftermath of the Spanish flu lasted for a year till 1919.

 The nearly nine feet tall tombstone bears the words – ‘E.M.
 (EM MEMORIA) DAS VICTIMAS DE GRIPE DE 1918 (In memory of the victims of flu in 1918).

 Sports

 Raia has one of the oldest sporting club in the State of Goa.
 Fernando Menezes, who is a doctor from Raia, Ganapoga was a student of “Escola Medica de Goa” (presently known as Goa Medical College) who formed the club and initially named it Clube Autrpelia de Raia.
 In 1957 the name was changed to Raia Sporting Club.

 Initially players played football barefoot.
 Peter D’souza, Professor Silvester Fernandes, Pedro Inacio Pinheiro and late Pedro Fernandes got the club registered with the Goa Football Association.
 Peter D'Souza started the "Custodio Memorial Trophy" in memory of his brother Custodio D'Souza in 1971 to commemorate his memory.
 It is the oldest inter-village tournament in the state.

+In June 2026, Ethan Vaz from Raia became India's 96th Chess Grandmaster at the age of 14.